logicalclocks/hops-util/README.md

 fat jar containing all the required dependencies to be used from within Hopsworks .

 ## Usage
-The latest version of hops-util is available in Hopsworks.
-When creating and submitting a job in Hopsworks, hops-util is automatically distributed on all the nodes managed by YARN on which the job will run.
+The latest version of HopsUtil is available in Hopsworks.
+When creating and submitting a job in Hopsworks, HopsUtil is automatically distributed on all the nodes managed by YARN on which the job will run.

-If you want to make changes or append functionality to the library, the new version can be used with the submitted job  by providing hops-util as a library when creating the job via the job service in HopsWorks.
-This will override the  default hops-util available in the platform.
+If you want to make changes or append functionality to the library, the new version can be used with the submitted job  by providing HopsUtil as a library when creating the job via the job service in HopsWorks.
+This will override the  default HopsUtil available in the platform.

-To include hops-util in your maven project, you should include the following dependency your application's POM file.
+To include HopsUtil in your maven project, you should include the following dependency your application's POM file.
 ```
 <dependency>
   <groupId>io.hops</groupId>